bharathsanthanam94/MLOPS/README.md

  ```
  python3 churn_library.py
  ```
+- This will run the model and save the results in the `images` directory
 - The tests are written using `pytest` package
 - To run the test scripts, execute the script `test_churn_library.py `from the project directory as
 ```